cloudmesh-community/fa18-523-60/paper/paper.md

     "count": { "$sum": 1 }}})
 ```

-In $bucketAuto, the Bucket boundaries are automatically determined in an
+In *$bucketAuto*, the Bucket boundaries are automatically determined in an
 attempt to evenly distribute the documents into the specified number of buckets.
 In the following operation, input documents are grouped into four
 buckets according to the values in the price field. [@www.docs.mongodb]